 When will Rick and Morty Season 4 be released?

-The good news is that (after an excruciating wait for fans) Adult Swim has renewed Rick and Morty not only for season 4, but for a whopping 70 episodes across several seasons, and writing for the fourth season kicked off back in June 2018.
+The good news is that Adult Swim renewed Rick and Morty not only for season 4, but for a whopping 70 episodes across several seasons, so there's a lot more to come.

-Whenever it does arrive, it will have a new home in the UK: the show is moving to E4, with the first three seasons airing from February 2019 (and then sticking around on All4), and season 4 due on the same channel whenever it eventually comes out.
+When the show does return in November, it will have a new home in the UK: the show is moving to E4, with the first three seasons available on All4, and season 4 due on the channel when it eventually comes out - hopefully in November, at the same time as the US release.

 How many episodes will Rick and Morty Season 4 feature?